 Q: Are Mess Kits Good for Everyday Use?

 There is nowhere in the mess kit “rulebook”, if there is such a thing, that you must utilize it when you are camping, hiking, backpacking, or on any outdoor adventure.
 The reality is, you could use it as a household item.
 But, would you really want to?
 Really, this depends on your preferences.
 Because mess kits are designed to be compact and easy for transport, the cookware that is included may not be as large as your household cookware.
 So, if you intend to use a mess kit to feed your family of four every single night, you will be in the kitchen for hours on end.
 Let’s face it, people are too busy for that kind of dedication.

 Instead, you could probably use mess kits in your home for yourself or maybe two people.
 As far as their durability, they will hold up for you but they may wear down faster than some of your higher-quality household dinnerware.

 Q: Can You Wash the Cookware With Steel Wool?

-There are certain ways for you to clean aluminum and stainless steel (which are the most common types of cookware that you will find in mess kits) but using steel wool may not be one of them.
+There are certain ways for you to clean aluminium and stainless steel (which are the most common types of cookware that you will find in mess kits) but using steel wool may not be one of them.
 Steel wool is a very abrasive substance that is a little too intense for these types of materials.
-If you do so with either stainless steel or aluminum, the wool will scratch the surface.
+If you do so with either stainless steel or aluminium, the wool will scratch the surface.
 Not only will this not look good, you risk compromising the effectiveness of the cookware.
 Also, specifically with stainless steel, if you scratch the surface with steel wool than it becomes more susceptible to stains and rust.
 Just stick with a sponge and your two haymakers to clean the cookware!